backdrop-contrib/manualcrop/README.txt

 Next download and extract the imagesLoaded plugin, rename the extracted folder to "jquery.imagesloaded" and place it under "sites/all/libraries".
-The plugin should now be located at "sites/all/libraries/jquery.imagesloaded/jquery.imagesloaded.js".
+The plugin should now be located at "sites/all/libraries/jquery.imagesloaded/jquery.imagesloaded.min.js".

 Please note that the 3.x version can also be used, but it depends on jQuery 1.5 which can only be obtained by installing the jQuery Update module.
-It's also worth mentioning that the plugin must have a valid file header (which includes a version number) and must be named "jquery.imagesloaded.js" or "jquery.imagesloaded.min.js".

 Now download and extract the imgAreaSelect plugin, rename extracted folder to "jquery.imgareaselect" and copy it into "sites/all/libraries".
 The plugin should